 Sleep in an extra hour

-A lot of us have tried to cling to our daily routines as much as possible over the past month to retain some sense of normalcy.
+A lot of us have tried to cling to our daily routines as much as possible to retain some sense of normalcy.
 But if you’re working from home and you temporarily don’t have a morning commute, do you really need to get up that early?
 Restful sleep restores our energy levels and gives our body a chance go into deep repair mode.
 Giving your body an extra hour of sleep isn’t a sign of laziness.
 It’s an opportunity to help you wake up feeling rejuvenated.

 If you are experiencing stress-induced insomnia or disrupted sleep, you need some targeted help to calm your stress hormones and your racing mind.
 Here are some natural solutions for resetting healthier sleep patterns when you’re stressed.
 For more tips, watch my video on how to stop stress from wrecking your sleep.

 What has really helped me cope with social distancing is all the social connection I am finding online, especially on Zoom.
 This is something I discovered in the spring and it’s still working!
 I am taking personal growth classes, mediation classes and yoga classes.
 These classes are so fun and informative that I would want to take them lock down order or not.
 I have been so inspired that I have started my own online women’s circle for natural health and healing.
 Like my Facebook page to get a notification for our next meeting.
 It’s completely free to attend!

 Something else I have started doing in the New Year is having a morning phone call with a friend.
 We meditate and do visualizations and affirmations together.
 It gives me such wonderful feelings of abundance and grounding as I start my day.
 It really helps me get through those hard moments.

 Maybe you can choose a friend to buddy up with for daily check ins?
 It can be inspirational, but don’t forget the power of a good “kvetch” with a friend to vent and rant about how frustrating and scary these times are.
 That helps too!